How do I surrender an animal to you?

 Our goal is to place 100 per cent of the pets received at our shelter.
 This can be quite a challenge because we accept all companion animals brought to us regardless of their health or temperament.
 Animals placed for adoption need to be of sound temperament and in good health and must be able to adapt to the shelter environment.
 Pets with a history of severe aggression or that show signs that they are likely to be dangerous in a variety of settings are not suitable for our adoption program.
 Animals that do not adjust to the shelter environment for whatever reason, are typically highly stressed, much more susceptible to becoming ill and more likely to demonstrate aggressive behaviour.
 Sadly, this often makes them unadoptable.
 While our team of animal health professionals ensure every medical option within our resources is explored in order to save an ill or injured animal, we also believe that it is not humane to keep an animal in a state of physical or emotional suffering when its prognosis is poor.

 Every day animals at the Peterborough Humane Society find Forever Homes.
-In our 20012-2013 fiscal year, the Society found homes for 1,200 cats, dogs and small domestic pets.
+The Peterborough Humane Society adopted out 988 cats, dogs and small domestic pets in 2018.
 We are proud of our efforts and are committed to placing 100 per cent of adoptable animals into new, loving homes.

 For all adoptions, you will need to provide a piece of photo identification for yourself with your current address.
 If you have recently moved, a piece of photo identification along with a utility bill, your lease or a bank statement will suffice.

-Dogs and cats must go home wearing a proper collar.
+Dogs must go home wearing a proper collar.
 If you do not bring a collar with you at the time of adoption, you may borrow one at the PHS.

 Cats, small animals and birds must go home in an appropriate carrier.
 If you do not bring one with you at the time of adoption, you may borrow one at the PHS.